 This course prepares the student for practice as a nurse educator through planning, implementing and evaluating instructional units in selected settings with the guidance of a nurse educator preceptor.
 The course focuses on real-world teaching experiences which provide opportunities for students to refine skills in designing learning experiences for learners with a variety of learning needs and abilities.
 With supervision by preceptor and faculty, students develop evaluative criteria useful in assessing educational effectiveness, perform as instructors in didactic and laboratory settings and participate in self and peer evaluation.
 Feedback from learners, preceptor, peers and faculty is used to adapt and improve teaching strategies.
 The practicum comprises 180 clinical hours.
 The seminar is one credit.

-Prerequisites & Notes NSG 553
+Prerequisites & Notes NURS 553 Introductory Nursing Education Practicum/Seminar Offered: Spring semester Credits: 4

-NSG 561 - Advanced Nursing Leadership I
+NURS 561 - Advanced Nursing Leadership I

 The focus of this course is the analysis of leadership and management within complex health care systems.
 Principles and application of management processes will be explored, including planning, organizing, leadership and decision-making.
 Emphasis is placed on the evaluation and integration of research findings from business and nursing service perspectives.
 Importance is placed on systematic investigation of nursing situations to discriminate between clinical problems, leadership and management issues.
 Students focus on complexity science, refinement of the functional roles, planning ethical and legal issues, problem analysis and program development.
-Prerequisites & Notes Co-requisite: NSG 562.
+Prerequisites &